adlnet/xAPI-Spec/xAPI.md

 For example, a particular Verb IRI such as http://example.org/firearms#fire might denote the action of firing a gun, or the Verb IRI http://example.com/فعل/خواندن might denote the action of reading a book.

-##### 4.1.3.2 Use in Communities of Practice

-###### Description

-Communities of practice will, at some point in time, need to establish new Verbs to meet the needs of their constituency.

-Therefore, it is expected that xAPI communities of practice generate profiles, lists, and repositories that become centered on Verb vocabularies.
-ADL is creating a companion document containing Verbs for xAPI to serve the ADL Community.

-In fulfillment of the requirements below, a collection of IRIs of recommended Verbs exists.
-There are times when Activity Providers might wish to use a different Verb for the same meaning.

-###### Requirements for Communities of Practice

-* Anyone establishing a new Verb MUST own the IRI, or MUST have permission from the owner to use it to denote an xAPI Verb;
-* Anyone establishing a new Verb SHOULD make a human-readable description of the intended usage of the Verb accessible at the IRI.

 ###### Requirements for Activity Providers

 * Activity Providers SHOULD use a corresponding existing Verb whenever possible.